Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation.md

 <br/>

 ### Quantum System OnInit method brief/summary format
-The format used for documenting Quantum OnInit methods.
-Must contain the header with the link to quantum documentation.
+The format used for documenting %Quantum OnInit methods.
+Must contain the header with the link to %Quantum documentation.
 Must also contain the appropriate warning message.

 ```
 /// <summary>
 /// <span class="brief-h"><a href="https://doc.photonengine.com/quantum/current/manual/quantum-ecs/systems">Quantum System OnInit method</a> gets called when the system is initialized.</span><br/>